Guitar and Harp Department (Undergraduate)

 How to Apply

 More information about how to apply, including entry requirements and tuition fee & funding information, is available on either our BMus (Hons) Performance page, or BMus (Hons) Joint Principal Study page, depending on which pathway you are interested in.
-The specific audition requirements for this principal study are detailed below:
+The specific audition requirements for Guitar & Harp principal study are detailed in the section below.

 Audition Information